 Counseling is a collaborative process that involves the sharing of sensitive, personal, and private information by clients with their counselors.
 Psychological Counseling Center (PCC) staff recognize and respect this counseling relationship, and maintain client counseling information in a secure and confidential manner.
-PCC client counseling information is confidential within the American Psychological Association Ethical Standards, the National Association of Social Workers Code of Ethics, and New York State and SUNY legal guidelines.
+PCC client counseling information is confidential within the Association of Social Workers Code of Ethics, American Mental Health Counselors Association Code of Ethics, American Psychological Association Ethical Standards, American Psychiatric Association Ethical Standards, and the National, New York State, and SUNY legal guidelines.

 In PCC-facilitated group therapy, members are asked to abide by respectful and responsible standards of privacy.
 New Paltz students have been considerate of others' participation in our groups, have appreciated the support of fellow students with similar concerns, and have maintained the PCC group facilitator's request to "keep what's discussed in the group in the room."